sfigg/commercialization-public/manufacture/desktop/dism-image-management-command-line-options-s14.md

 ## /Get-ImageInfo

-Displays information about the images that are contained in the .wim, vhd or .vhdx file.
-When used with the /Index or /Name argument, information about the specified image is displayed, which includes if an image is a WIMBoot image, if the image is Windows 8.1, see Take Inventory of an Image or Component Using DISM.
+Displays information about the images that are contained in a .wim, .ffu, .vhd or .vhdx file.
+When used with the /Index or /Name argument, information about the specified image is displayed, which includes if an image is a WIMBoot image, if the image is Windows 8.1, see [Take Inventory of an Image or Component Using DISM](take-inventory-of-an-image-or-component-using-dism.md).
 The /Name argument does not apply to VHD files.
-You must specify /Index:1 for VHD files.
+You must specify /Index:1 for FFU and VHDX files.

 Syntax: